 The Commission has asserted that it is unlikely that the proposal for a common consolidated corporate tax base will be adopted in its entirety, and that the proposal therefore must be implemented in two stages.
 Thus, the Commission has proposed that the second stage of the proposal concerning consolidation should be postponed until a political agreement has been reached on a mandatory set of rules on the first stage of the common corporate tax base.
-Consequently, the Commission has presented two proposals for directives; one on a common corporate tax base and another on a common consolidated corporate tax base.
+Consequently, the Commission has presented two different proposals for directives; one on a common corporate tax base and another on a common consolidated corporate tax base.

-This part of the proposal mainly contains provisions on a definitive profit and loss relief and on allocation of profits.
+This part of the proposal mainly contains provisions on a common corporate tax base, on temporary loss relief and on tax avoidance.
 The Commission, which has carried out a joint subsidiarity assessment of both proposals on a common corporate tax base and on a common consolidated corporate tax base, has stated that the proposals aim, among other things, to promote growth and investments, to facilitate cross-border trade, to achieve simplified administrative procedures and to counteract tax avoidance.